yusuf-tufan/Python-Projects/Weather_app/README.md

 # 🌤️ Weather App - Python Tkinter

-A simple yet elegant desktop Weather Application built using **Python**, **Tkinter GUI**, and **WeatherAPI**.
+A simple yet elegant desktop Weather Application built using **Python**, **Tkinter GUI**.
 It allows users to enter a city name and get real-time weather data including temperature, humidity, wind speed, and more.

 ---